bharatsonwane/team-orbit/frontend/src/components/README.md

 # Components Directory

-This directory contains all reusable components for the Lokvani frontend application.
+This directory contains all reusable components for the TeamOrbit frontend application.

 ## 📁 Structure